smbutterfield/ibmt17-18/_05-counterpoint-embell-shapes/b1-ov-cantfirmand1st.md

 - variety
 - motion (towards a goal)

+## Describing melodic intervals

+We will consider three types of melodic intervals.
+- Movement by a 2nd is *stepwise* motion
+- Movement by 3rd is a *skip* and typically implies a triad.
+- Any movement of a 4th or larger is called a *leap* and has the most restrictions.

 ## 1:1 Counterpoint (first species)

 In first species counterpoint, we begin with a *cantus firmus* (new or existing) and compose a single new line—called the *counterpoint*—above or below the cantus firmus.
 That new line contains one note for every note in the cantus: both the cantus firmus and the counterpoint will be all whole notes.
 Thus, first species is sometimes called one-against-one or 1:1 counterpoint.